 - 1 tsp dried ginger (cut and sifted) or 2 tsp fresh ginger

-- If you don’t have orange juice you can use 1/3 cup of water and maybe even a little orange essence
+- If you don’t have orange juice you can use 1/3 cup of other juices or even water and maybe even a little orange essence

 - 3 pieces of all spice berries

 - 1/8 tsp freshly ground nutmeg

 - 2-6 Tbsp of spirit of your choice: whisky, fruit brandy (optional)

 - touch of freshly ground black pepper and salt, to be added at the end